 Oocyte competence prediction

-The Aurora Test measures the potential of an oocyte to develop into a normal healthy child after ICSI.
-After testing the cumulus cells of each oocyte after hormone stimulation, the embryo from the oocyte with the highest potential will be transferred into the uterus.
+The Aurora Test measures the potential of an oocyte to develop into a normal healthy child for patients scheduled for ICSI.
+After analysing the cumulus cells of each oocyte, the embryo from the oocyte with the highest potential will be transferred into the uterus.

-The Aurora Test is performed on cumulus cells surrounding the oocytes from a patient.
-The test is based on the measurement of expression of five specific genes.
+The Aurora Test is performed on cumulus cells surrounding the oocytes from a patient and it is based on the measurement of expression of five specific genes.

 Aurora Test principle for Social Oocyte Freezing

 The Aurora Test is performed on cumulus cells from all oocytes from a patient and follows the same molecular testing as for an ICSI patient.
 The oocytes are ranked, and then, in the future, the highest ranked oocytes can be used first.

 Results clinical trial